zenml-io/zenml/docs/book/getting-started/introduction.md

 description: Welcome to ZenML!
 ---

-## ZenML: Open-source pipeline framework that integrates all your ML tools
+# ZenML: Open-source MLOps framework that integrates all your ML tools

 🤹 Are you an ML engineer or data scientist shipping models to production and juggling a plethora of tools?